iqbal128855/CADBO/README.md

 objective.
 We perform experiments on a of range of DNN applications for comprehensive evaluation of our approach

-# How to use Our approacj
+# How to use Our approach
 Our cost aware decoupled Bayesial optimization (CADBO) approach can be used for optimizing perfomance objectives both in offline and online modes.

 - **Offline mode:**  CADBO can be run on any device that uses previously measured designs in offline mode.